 This document summarizes implementation and interoperability experiences with the JSDL specification.
 First, the results of a survey carried out by the JSDL-WG are presented.
-The survey collected the implementation experiences from nine projects and was used to identify issues with the specification, common usage, as well as areas where extensions to the specification should be carried out in the future.
-The responses are summarized in Section 2.
+The survey collected implementation experiences from nine projects and was used to identify issues with the specification, common usage, as well as areas where extensions to the specification should be carried out in the future.
+The responses are summarized in Section 0.
 In addition the full text of each survey response is included in Appendix 3.

-Second, this document provides a list of known implementations at the time of writing and a summary of interoperability efforts that covered parts of the JSDL specification, in particular the usage of JSDL 1.0[GFD.56] as profiled by the HPC Basic Profile.
+Second, this document provides a list of known implementations at the time of writing and a summary of interoperability efforts that covered parts of the JSDL specification, in particular the usage of JSDL 1.0 as profiled by the HPC Basic Profile.

-Finally, a number of issues were identified since the publication of JSDL 1.0 through the experiences of the various implementers.
+Finally, a number of issues were identified since the publication of JSDL 1.0.
 These issues were recorded on the group's Gridforge tracker and a revision to the specification was carried out.
 The proposed changes to JSDL 1.0 are listed in Appendix 1.
-It is expected that the revised version will be subsequently published as the JSDL 1.0 Recommendation.